bertofurth/Seagate-Central-Samba/README.md

 protocol.

-The version of samba software on the Seagate Central, v3.5.16, does in theory suport manually disabling SMBv1.0 and using only SMBv2.1 however in practise it doesn't work well.
+The version of samba software on the Seagate Central, v3.5.16, does in theory support manually disabling SMBv1.0 and using only SMBv2.1 however in practise it doesn't work well.
 Versions of samba software v4.x and later are generally considered to support SMBv2.1 and higher properly.
 Samba versions v4.13 and higher deprecate support for much of SMBv1.0.